spirit-fish/cli/README.md

 ### [On-the-fly Server Rendering](https://www.spirit.fish/features/rendering)

-Our approach to server rendering your apps is on-the-fly, using a headless browser
+We server render your on-the-fly, using a headless browser via our serverless infrastructure.

 - No Code Changes Required
 - CDN Backed Renders